piyushmanglani08/piyushmanglani08/README.md

 [![alt text][1.1]][1]
 [![alt text][6.1]][6]
-🔭 I’m a Software Engineer with a Master's degree in Computer Science from Cleveland State University.
+- 🔭 I’m a Software Engineer with a Master's degree in Computer Science from Cleveland State University.
-🌱 Currently working as a Programmer Analyst at the Texas Commission on Fire Protection, improving systems using C#, .NET, and LINQ.
+- 🌱 Currently working as a Programmer Analyst at the Texas Commission on Fire Protection, improving systems using C#, .NET, and LINQ.
-👯 Outside of coding, I'm passionate about sports – I love basketball, volleyball, table tennis, kayaking, and riding bikes.
+- 👯 Outside of coding, I'm passionate about sports – I love basketball, volleyball, table tennis, kayaking, and riding bikes.
 Always up for an adventure!
-🤔 I’m looking for new challenges, including summer internships and projects to expand my skills.
+- 🤔 I’m looking for new challenges, including summer internships and projects to expand my skills.
-💬 Let's talk tech, books, or anything about sports.
+- 💬 Let's talk tech, books, or anything about sports.
 I can go on for hours about it!
-📫 You can reach me at piyushmanglani0816@gmail.com.
+- 📫 You can reach me at piyushmanglani08@gmail.com or p.manglani@vikes.csuohio.edu.
-😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him
-⚡ Fun fact: I'm outgoing and believe in balance – tech during the week, and sports on the weekends!
+- ⚡ Fun fact: I'm outgoing and believe in balance – tech during the week, and sports on the weekends!